-Winning with a SaaS Business What’s the formula for Winning with a SaaS Business?
-Is […]
+Winning with a SaaS Business Built in India for the World Winning with a SaaS […]

 Santosh Panda failed twice before starting up with Explara.
 He started up Explara remotely from London in moonlight mode and bootstrapped it with his earnings till it was sustainable.
 Explara is a DIY event management platform for professional events that has inverted the SaaS revenue curve by being India First and World Next.
 With a down to earth attitude and unconventional hiring style, Santosh has built Explara quietly into successful at scale business.

 Flinto looks like a typical IT company by looks but that is where the similarity stops.
 Flinto’s one of its kind Kids Learning R&D Lab is where all their concepts and product ideas are tested by the finest – the young kids themselves.
 What Flinto is doing is fascinating.
 Flintobox may spawn a whole generation of creative kids and enterprises